Lugan2004/CDV01_Career_Goals_Reflection_LUGVIS340_WFC2401_GroupA_Lugan-Visagie_CDV01/README.md

     - Describe your key interests related to your career.

-      - I really enjoy gaming and always wondered how games work and once I found out all wanted to do is learn more about the code world and it's intricacy's.
+      - I really enjoy gaming and have always wondered how games work and once I found out all wanted to do is learn more about the code world and it's intricacy's.
       - The world of AI has also caught my attention as I got older technology started to advance in the use of AI, so learning more about how AI works is very much an interest of mine.
       - The Problem solving in the world of code is also quite enjoyable as I like to be challenged and Improve as much as I possibly can.